Skip to Content

 In 1845 Ireland, Briana Walsh cherishes her home in Carrowteige, County Mayo, until the devastating potato blight brings despair and hunger to her community.

-With the help of her steadfast love for Rory Caulfield and the determination to guide her loved ones through the darkness, Briana seeks hope and renewal amidst one of Ireland’s darkest hours.
+With the support of her unwavering love for Rory Caulfield and her determination to guide her loved ones through the darkness, Briana searches for hope and renewal during one of Ireland’s darkest times.

 Nory Ryan’s Song